trimstray/nginx-admins-handbook/doc/RULES.md

   location / {

+    # By default only talks HTTP/1 to the upstream,
-    # Default is HTTP/1, keepalive is only enabled in HTTP/1.1:
+    # keepalive is only enabled in HTTP/1.1:
     proxy_http_version  1.1;
     # Remove the Connection header if the client sends it,
     # it could be "close" to close a keepalive connection: